 Torx screwdrivers – A Torx 20 screwdriver/bit.

-Trim removal tool – I used this kit from Amazon, good quality at a reasonable price.
+Trim removal tool – I used this kit from Amazon or a similar kit from eBay, good quality at a reasonable price.
 Don’t use screwdrivers, one slip and you’ve scratched your dash.

 Mixed fixing clip set – A handy kit to have whenever doing any work on cars, this kit from Amazon provides you with many different clips.